 - Use a 12 X 12 piece of plywood and drill holes.
 Hang on a tree stump or from a post.
 You will want one that is 3/4 to an inch thick for the bees to lay in.

-- The bamboo home made with pieces of bamboo.
+- Make the home with pieces of bamboo.
 Cut all to the same length.
 It's the hollow ones people use for home decor.
 Bundle together and tuck into a Plastic tube or juice bottle.
 Assemble at least two to three, and join them.
 Use the twine, wrap, and make a loop, now hang like you did the others.
 Bees do best in groups, so you will want to have enough to provide for them and some of their friends.

-Some people make them a sugar drink mix.
+Some people make them a sugary drink mix.
 Please don't do this.
 If you provide them with sugar water, it can detour them from pollinating the flowers and fruit trees.
 Keeping your yard as natural as possible is critical to the future of the bees.
-You want to help improve their chance of survival, but not hinder their natural instincts.
+You want to help improve their chance of survival but not hinder their natural instincts.

 All Changes Can Help Save the Bees